Chinese Deep Space Network: Network

-In 2014, China and Argentina signed an agreement allowing China to construct the Espacio Lejano Station in South America.
+In 2014, China and Argentina signed an agreement allowing China to construct the Espacio Lejano Station.
 The station was built in Neuquén Province, Argentina (~70°W), with a 50 million-dollar investment.
-The facility, a part of Chinese Lunar Exploration Program, was inaugurated in October 2017.
+The facility was inaugurated in October 2017.
 The station is seen by some as a symbol of China's increased role in South America's politics and economy.

 Since 2018, China Satellite Launch and Tracking Control General (CLTC) was a customer of the Swedish Space Corporation (SSC), which provided CLTC services, including TT&C for pre-defined civilian satellites within research, Earth observation and weather data as well as for other scientific spacecraft.
 It was reported by Reuters on 21 September 2020 that SSC decided not to renew its contracts with China to help operate Chinese satellites from SSC's ground stations, or seek new business with China.

 In late 2020, the Kashgar ground station was upgraded from one single 35-meter antenna to an antenna array consisting of four 35-meter antennas.
 The capacity of the new system was equivalent to a 66-meter antenna.